 6. Incentivize referrals

 Leverage your currently loyal customers by getting them to spread the word about your course with a membership referral program.
 Incentivize your members to refer their friends with free cart passes, VIP perks, or gift cards when they successfully generate a signing with a referral.
-Offering a free round to guest when playing for the first time is also an excellent strategy for building the goodwill necessary to generate a referred signing.

 If you don’t, here’s what you should be looking for to help with implementing these strategies.

-- Restaurant and Pro Shop POS integrations
+Restaurant and pro shop POS integrations

 Having the ability to consolidate house accounts and member profiles from all sides of the operation is critical for effectively managing member spending and house accounts.